 - On the limestone-clay hillside, the rock is deeper, so the clay is deposited and mixes with the limestone.
 Once clay plays a role in the soil, wines broaden.
 On the palate, the attack immediately creates a sensation of a strong, vast presence.
 The effect of the limestone comes through in the finish, where it adds energy and freshness.
 At the top of the hillside, where limestone reigns, wines are therefore very fresh, whilst the area lower down provides a bedrock for the wine.

 - • Finally, the sandy loamy clay at the bottom of the hill – with the iron oxide it contains and the limestone brought in by the rain – produces well-rounded, generous wines.

 The bottom plots therefore offer a very fruity style, becoming more floral the higher you go.

 The wines form a pleasing vertical spectrum up to the limestone plateau, where you find humus, truffle and mushroom aromas.

 In Burgundy all of this would be separated out, as the resulting wines are very different in terms of their shape and their aromatic expression.
 However, Bordeaux has a tradition of blending in the spirit of synergy, making a whole that is better than the sum of its parts.
 We are looking for refinement, complexity and uniqueness, in which the act of creation (like in painting or music) is key.

-We are currently building a new winery facility at Château Fonroque.
+We have built a new winery facility at Château Fonroque.

-It will contain a series of small vats able to hold the perfect quantity for each soil subtype, enabling a hugely subtle touch to the final creative work and allowing each element to shine and enrich the final blend.
+It contains a series of small vats able to hold the perfect quantity for each soil subtype, enabling a hugely subtle touch to the final creative work and allowing each element to shine and enrich the final blend.